xhan97/IsoKernel/README.rst

 IsoKernel
 ======================================================================

 IsoKernel - IsoKernel is a python library for Isolation Kernel.
-It includes several kernel using isolation mechanism.
+It includes several kernel methods using isolation mechanism.

 Supported Kernel methods